Spiderjockey02/Discord-Bot/README.md

 Want to host the bot yourself, if not [invite him](https://discord.com/oauth2/authorize?response_type=code&client_id=647203942903840779&permissions=8&scope=bot)?
 ### Installation

-First of all, make sure you have download:
+First of all, make sure you have downloaded:
  * [Node.js](https://nodejs.org/en/).
 (Version 12 or higher)
  * NPM (Normally comes with Node.js)
  * [MongoDB](https://www.mongodb.com/) (This can be a local server or one hosted by them)